ZhangGroup-MITChemistry/neighbor-balance/README.md

 While the actual neighbor balancing procedure is simple, we've found that there are several changes in the processing pipeline that are necessary to achieve good results.
 This unfortunately requires starting from a pairs or fastq file.
-See `run_processing.sh` for the commands to run the updated pipeline.
+The updated pipeline can be run through snakemake (see `Snakefile`).
+The commands are also written out in `run_processing.sh`, if you prefer not to set up snakemake, but note that this "script" is more a list of commands that should be run individually.
 See the below section "Raw data to contact map" for details and justification of the changes.

 **Applying neighbor balancing to contact maps computed without these changes will result in incorrect results.**